- The motor vehicle and aerospace industries' increasing need for aluminium is propelling the demand for the commodity.

 - iPath Series B Bloomberg Aluminum Subindex Total Return ETN (NYSEARCA: JJU) Aims to mirror returns in an aluminium futures contract index.

-- iShares U.S. Basic Materials ETF (NYSEARCA: IYM) is not exclusively focused on aluminium, but has some exposure to the aluminium market via investment in Alcoa and Newmont Mining.
+- iShares U.S. Basic Materials ETF (NYSEARCA: IYM) Not exclusively focused on aluminium, but has some exposure to the aluminium market via investment in Alcoa and Newmont Mining.

 - ETFs are diversified and usually less risky because they invest in a wide portfolio of assets or companies.